 You are now familiar with a variety of Python packages.
 In fact, these are enough to complete a huge range of data science projects, from classification and regression, to unsupervised learning.
 And you have seen how fitting a model works in scikit-learn, one of the most useful machine learning packages in Python.
 In the following exercise, you will walk through the model fitting process on your own.

-In order to have data to fit, you will actually generate your own synthetic data.
-Synthetic data is a valuable learning tool for illustrating mathematical concepts.
-In order to make synthetic data, we will again illustrate here how to use NumPy's random library to generate random numbers, as well as matplotlib's scatter and plot functions to create scatter and line plots, respectively.
+In order to have data to work with, you will actually generate your own synthetic data.
+Synthetic data is a valuable learning tool for illustrating mathematical concepts and also for conducting thought experiments to test various ideas.
+In order to make synthetic data, we will again illustrate here how to use NumPy's random library to generate random numbers, as well as matplotlib's scatter and plot functions to create scatter and line plots.
 In the exercise, we'll use scikit-learn for the linear regression part.
-We don't go in to the details of linear regression here, although you are doubtless familiar with the concept of a line of best fit, which is the same thing.
+We don't go in to the details of linear regression here, although you are likely familiar with the concept of a line of best fit, which is the same thing.

 To get started, we use NumPy to make a one-dimensional array of feature values, X, consisting of 1,000 random real numbers (in other words not just integers but decimals as well) between 0 and 10.
 We again use a seed for the random number generator.
 Next, we use numpy.random.uniform, which draws from the uniform distribution: it's equally likely to choose any number between low (inclusive) and high (exclusive), and will return an array of whatever size you specify.
 We create a one-dimensional array (that is, a vector) with 1,000 elements, then examine the first 10.
 All of this can be done using the following code:

-np.random.seed(seed=1)
+from numpy.random import default_rng

+rg = default_rng(12345)

-X = np.random.uniform(low=0.0, high=10.0, size=(1000,))
+X = rg.uniform(low=0.0, high=10.0, size=(1000,))

 X[0:10]

 The output should appear as follows: